Number (sports): Other sports

 In water polo, players wear swim caps bearing a number.
-Under FINA rules, the starting goalkeeper wears Number 1, the substitute goalkeeper wears Number 13, and remaining players wear numbers 2 though 12.
+Under World Aquatics rules, the starting goalkeeper wears Number 1, the substitute goalkeeper wears Number 13, and remaining players wear numbers 2 though 12.
 In road bicycle racing, numbers are assigned to cycling teams by race officials, meaning they change from race to race.
 Each team has numbers in the same group of ten, excluding multiples of ten, for example 11 through 19 or 21 through 29.
 If a race has squads of smaller than nine, each still uses numbers from the same group of ten, perhaps 31 through 36 where the next squad will have 41 through 46.
 Usually, but not always, the rider who wears a number ending in 1 is the squad's leader and the one who will try for a high overall placing.
-If the race's defending champion is in the field, he or she wears number 1.
+The defending champion or a race wears number 1.

 In floorball, all players are required to have number 1–99 on their jersey, but goalies are the only players who can wear number 1.

 In volleyball competitions organised by the FIVB, players must be numbered 1–20.

 Retired numbers

 Retiring the uniform number of an athlete is an honor a team bestows on a player, usually after the player has left the team, retires from the game, or has died.
 Once a number is retired, no future player from the team may use that number, unless the player so-honored permits it.
 Such an honor may also be bestowed on players who had their careers ended due to serious injury.
 In some cases, a number can be retired to honor someone other than a player, such as a manager, owner, or a fan.
 For example, the Boston Celtics retired the squad number 1 in honor of the team's original owner Walter A. Brown.
 This is usually done by individual teams.

 In association football, the practise of retiring numbers started in the 1990s, when clubs assigned permanent numbers for their players, first in European Premier League or Serie A and then in South American leagues such as Argentine Primera División.
-Nevertheless, associations such as CONMEBOL have squads numbering rules that don't allow the retiring of numbers.
+Nevertheless, associations such as CONMEBOL have squads numbering rules that do not allow the retiring of numbers.
 Moreover, some South American teams (such as Universitario de Deportes or Flamengo, and even Mexican teams invited for the occasions) have occasionally had to re-issue their retired numbers for special cases due to CONMEBOL rules for club and national team competitions (Copa Libertadores, Copa América).

+In cricket also, there is a practice of retiring certain numbers to honour great players associated with the sport or league.
+For example, in the Indian Premier League (IPL) of India, recently the club Royal Challengers Bangalore retired the jerseys of two great players, AB de Villiers and Chris Gayle.
+They had jersey numbers of 17 and 333.